cmndrsn/expressive-deadpan-project/README.md

 # Expressive/Deadpan Project

+## Overview

-This paper contains the data and code used in Anderson, Ling, & Schutz (under review).
+This paper contains the data, code, and figures in Anderson, Ling, & Schutz (under review).
+We performed analyses using *R* version 4.2.3 (2023-03-15) on Windows 10 operating system (version 22H2).

+## File organization

-Analysis code is available as .qmd and .r files in /Analysis.
-To reproduce analyses from the paper, open Analysis.qmd.
-Data are contained in /Data.
+Analysis code is in .qmd and .r files within the repository.

-*R* dependencies and custom functions are viewable in /Functions/Functions.R.
-Functions.R and Setup.R are sourced within Analysis.qmd.
+Data are contained in `/Data`.  *R* dependencies and custom functions are viewable in `/R`; these are sourced at the top of `Analysis.qmd`. `Libraries.R` contains all dependencies required for the analysis code to run. `Functions.R` contains custom functions written for this project. `Preprocessing.R` includes additional code for figure formatting, as well as pre-processing to reduce the bloat in the Analysis qmd file.
 Figures from the analyses are viewable in /Figures.

+`Analysis/Analysis.qmd` contains the analyses from the manuscript.

+# Getting started

-To get started, open Expressive-Deadpan.Rproj from the repository, and then Analysis/Analysis.qmd to reproduce analyses.
+To get started, open `/R/Libraries.R` and ensure all libraries are installed.
+The *R* package to install a library is `install.packages()`.
+Once all dependencies are installed, open `Expressive-Deadpan.Rproj` from the repository, and then `Analysis/Analysis.qmd` to reproduce analyses.